crush-157/smith-lab/README.md

 >   --env MYSQLCS_CONNECT_STRING="172.17.0.1:3306/dogsbody" \
 >   --env MYSQLCS_USER_PASSWORD="Welcome_1" \
 >   --env MYSQLCS_USER_NAME="root" \
->   crush157/smith-dogsbody rake db:migrate
+>   $DOCKER_ID/smith-dogsbody rake db:migrate
 Migrating to latest
 ```
-9. If returned "Migrating to latest" you should be good to run the service:
+9. If it returned "Migrating to latest" you should be good to run the service.
+Replace the MYSQLCS_* environment variables in the example command below with the appropriate values for your database and then run it:
 ```
 ewan@starbug:~/projects/smith-examples/dogsbody$ docker run -d --rm \
 >   --name dogsbody \